This post may contain affiliate sales links. Please see my full disclosure policy for details

 I think this ice cream is best served as a custard as soon as it is finished, or just slightly frozen for maybe an hour or two.
 I noticed the longer I kept it in the freezer, the more difficult it was to scoop, and it sort of crumbled apart; yet it was still delicious.
 I recommend letting it thaw, maybe 15-20 minutes before scooping to make it easier.

 This ice cream reminds me a little bit of a pumpkin ice cream.
 However, it’s got all my most favorite ingredients for fall: cinnamon, maple syrup, bourbon and browned butter.

-For the actual sweet potato itself, it needs to be baked until completely soft.
+For the actual sweet potato itself, it needs to be baked or boiled until completely soft.
 So this recipe will need some planning ahead of time.
-I used my toaster oven, but you could easily throw a sweet potato in the oven when you are making your next dinner.
-You could also peel and boil the sweet potato which is much faster.

 This sweet potato ice cream is flavored with bourbon, maple syrup and a little bit of browned butter.